Mealybug Description

 Damage

 At a low infestation level, damages caused by mealybugs are not significant but for a highly infested plant, the symptoms include yellowish leaves, curling and loss of flowers.
 Weakening and loss of vigor can also be apparent as well.
-Mealybugs commonly infest ornamental plants, house plants, avocado and other fruits though they don’t have a specific choice of host plant.
+Mealybugs commonly infest ornamental plants, house plants, avocados and other fruits though they don’t have a specific choice of host plant.

 How to Control